SaidTorres3/video-editor/README.md

 ### Upload Settings

 Open **Options** and click **Upload Settings** to configure cloud uploads.
 The window lets you enable *Auto upload after export* and open **Catbox Settings** or **Backblaze B2 Settings**.
 Each provider has its own window with an enable checkbox and credentials.
 When an upload succeeds a small dialog shows the URL so you can easily copy it to the clipboard.
+Make sure to paste your Catbox user hash without extra spaces.

 ### Audio Track Features